kestra-io/libs/python/README.md

 # Kestra Python Client

-This Python client provides functionality to interact with the Kestra server for sending metrics, outputs, and logs, as well as executing flows.
+This Python client provides functionality to interact with the Kestra server for sending metrics, outputs, and logs, as well as executing/polling flows.

 ## Installation